TechWithAhmedHassan/Handwritten-Digit-Recognition-MNIST-/README.md

 # 🖊️ Handwritten Digit Recognition (MNIST)

 A machine learning project to classify handwritten digits (0–9) using the **MNIST dataset**.
-The model learns to recognize patterns in pixel values and predicts the correct digit with high accuracy.
+The model learns to recognize patterns in pixel values and predicts the correct digit with high accuracy

 ---